Ayush0080/Learning/Terraform/Read, Generate, Modify Congiruations/Readme.md

 #### Data Type - Map
 - A map data type represents a collection of key-value pair elements

+#### Data Type - SET
+- Sets can only store unique elements.
+- Any duplicates are automatically removed
+- A set does not store the order of the elements.
+- Terraform only tracks the presence of elements, not their order
+- If the elements in a set change order, Terraform won’t detect that as a change.
+However, if an element is added or removed, Terraform will apply updates accordingly.

 ***
 #### Fetching Data from Maps and List in Variable